11A11/Desktop-Calendar/README.md

 # Desktop-Calendar
-Just setting the background as calendar or any site.
-Can modify to run as script to refresh background for other sites easily.
-Non-interactive for now.
-Only for linux systems.
+Uses the selenium webdriver to set the background as the google calendar of the person by logging in headlessly.
+Built for linux.